Last updated on October 24th, 2019 at 01:27 pm

 That’s all for today on remedial entertaining.
 I don’t want to give too much information at once and overwhelm you on your dream of being a chef too.
 Just remember–you can make excellent food using basic ingredients with simple techniques that should be comfortable to anyone who has passed through the kitchen on the way to the living room.

 Grilled Bacon Wrapped Jalapeno Poppers with Smoked Gouda or Vintage Cheddar

-* you will need a jalapeno griller for this but they are cheap and available everywhere
+* you will need a jalapeno griller for this recipe, but they are cheap and available everywhere.

 Heat the grill to medium-high

-Stuff each jalapeno with cheese then wrap the bacon around the jalapenos and secure with a toothpick through the top third completely through the jalapeno.
+Stuff, each jalapeno with cheese, then wrap the bacon around the peppers and secure with a toothpick through the top third completely through the jalapeno.

-Place the jalapenos in the metal griller holes and place on the grill.
+Place the jalapenos in the metal griller holes and place them on the grill.
 Balance the caps of the jalapenos on top of their bodies.
-Cook until the skin has some black spots, the bacon is cooked through and the cheese is melted
+Cook until the skin has some black spots, the bacon is cooked through, and the cheese is melted.